foundersandcoders/Node-Shell-Workshop/PROJECT.md

 Specifically in this lesson your task is to build a test-runner.
 A test-runner is a program that when you pipe the results of your tests into, will read the results of those tests and provide you with useful information about them.
+We will use tape for our tests in this exercise.

 A simple example of a test-runner is `tap-nyan`.
 To install it, create a `package.json` using `npm init`, and run `npm install --save-dev tap-nyan`.
 If you call `tap-nyan` like so: